Scott-Vogelius element and iterated penalty method for inhomogeneous Dirichlet boundary conditions: Iterated penalty method

 We investigate the error between the exact solution $(u,p)$ to the Stokes problem~\eqref{eq:Stokes-weak-inh} and the discrete IPM solution $(u_{h,i},p_{h,i})$ as in~\eqref{eq:ipm} for inhomogeneous Dirichlet boundary conditions.
 For penalty parameters $\rho=10^2$ and $\rho=10^4$ the corresponding results are contained in Table~\ref{tbl:IPM_rho2} and Table~\ref{tbl:IPM_rho4}, respectively.
 Recall that the contraction factor $\theta$ of the IPM decreases in the penalty parameter $\rho$, see Lemma~\ref{lem:conv_ipm}.
-Also in the numerical experiments we observe that the convergence rate increases in $\rho$; for mesh sizes $N\in\{4,8,16,32\}$, the norm of the approximate velocity divergence reaches the tolerance $\tol = 10^{-11}$ in only $4$ iterations for $\rho=10^4$, see~Table~\ref{tbl:IPM_rho4}, whereas $9$ to $11$ iterations are required for $\rho=10^2$, see~Table~\ref{tbl:IPM_rho2}.
-Still, for coarser meshes with $N\in\{4,8\}$ the $L^2$- and $H^1$-errors in the velocity and the $L^2$-error of the error are comparable for both values of $\rho$.
+Also in the numerical experiments we observe that the convergence rate increases in $\rho$; for mesh parameters $N\in\{4,8,16,32\}$, the norm of the approximate velocity divergence reaches the tolerance $\tol = 10^{-11}$ in only $3$ or $4$ iterations for $\rho=10^4$, see~Table~\ref{tbl:IPM_rho4}, whereas more than $14$ iterations are required for $\rho=10^2$, see~Table~\ref{tbl:IPM_rho2}.
+The $L^2$- and $H^1$-errors in the velocity and the $L^2$-error of the pressure error are almost identical for both values of $\rho$.

-Both Tables~\ref{tbl:IPM_rho2} and~\ref{tbl:IPM_rho4} indicate difficulties due to conditioning of the linear system of equations for fine meshes.
-Indeed, for $N= 64$ the maximal number of $100$ iterations is reached and a slightly increased error in both velocity and pressure can be observed compared to $N = 32$.
-Notably, for the larger parameter $\rho=10^4$ this behaviour can be observed already for coarser meshes compared to $\rho = 10^{2}$.